SETTING THE STANDARD IN AUTHORIZING

 - Is there a demonstration of good faith in following the terms of the charter contract and applicable law?

 These questions are the foundation for CMU’s authorizing model.
-The Center takes pride in building partnerships with schools that drive innovative educational programs, while connecting schools to leading-edge resources such as computer adaptive testing, the Performance Suite of Reports and automated compliance and accountability systems.
+The Center takes pride in building partnerships with schools that drive innovative educational programs, while connecting schools to leading-edge resources such as computer adaptive testing, performance reports and automated compliance and accountability systems.
 Coupled together, these tools help target student needs, reduce unnecessary bureaucracy and influence future decisions.
-The Center works to ensure that the operational schools are serving the best interests of students and providing access to the quality education they deserve.
+The Center works to ensure that partner schools are serving the best interests of students and providing access to the quality education they deserve.

 CMU has dedicated its resources to providing expertise in all essential areas including: academic, finance, state and federal accountability, facility regulations and requirements, staff certification, special education, board governance, educational program and curriculum development, public policy, data analysis, compliance requirements and state regulations.